 The Denis O’Leary Medical Educator Award

-The Oxford Centre for Medical Education (OxCME) has created a new award for medical educators in memory of the late Dr Denis O’Leary following a generous donation from the O’Leary family.
-This award was presented for the first time in April 2020.
+The Oxford Centre for Medical Education (OxCME) created the Denis O'Leary award in 2019 in memory of the late Dr Denis O’Leary following a generous donation from the O’Leary family.

 The OxCME invites nominations for this award which will be presented once a year on the anniversary of Dr Denis O’Leary’s passing on 14th of April.